5310/dice-typescript/README.md

 {2d20kl...10}>=14
 ```

-The above will roll 10 disadvantaged saving throws, reporting successes for
+The above will roll 10 disadvantaged saving throws, reporting the number of
-those that break DC14.
+successes for those that break DC14.

 ##### Fractional Dice Rolls